How to choose the right water softener for your home

 If you select very well, choosing a domestic softener should be a decision you need only make once every 20–30 years, and in a few cases, the right softener could even last you much longer.

-So my advice is to choose well.
-You will reap the benefits for years and possibly even decades.
+If you choose your softener carefully, you can reap the benefits for years and possibly even decades.

 In the video below, this customer chose their softener very well…

-The customer understood that servicing it was not going to be possible, and instead opted to change it as they wanted the convenience of lighter-weight block salt and the peace of mind of continued reliability.
+The customer understood that servicing their machine was not going to be possible, and was also aware that softeners of today were a lot more efficient than their 40-year old model, and asked us to therefore change it for them.
+They wanted the convenience of lighter-weight block salt and the peace of mind of continued reliability.
+We chose the Harvey Minimax M3 water softener, the most advanced non-electric softener on the market at the time.
+Harvey's now makes the next-generation Minimax Innova.

 How to choose the right and best softener for your home